simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 to be the ones affected).

-hledger remembers the latest date processed in each input file by saving a hidden ".latest" state file in the same directory.
+hledger remembers the latest date processed in each input file by saving a hidden ".latest.FILE" file in FILE's directory (after a succesful import).

 Eg when reading `finance/bank.csv`, it will look for and update the `finance/.latest.bank.csv` state file.
 The format is simple: one or more lines containing the same ISO-format date (YYYY-MM-DD), meaning "I have processed transactions up to this date, and this many of them on that date."